bijay135/magento-basic-modules/README.md

 ## To be installed in `app\code\`

-# List contains modules for:
+# Contains modules for:

+- Routing sample module
+- Custom Admin Page
-- Hello World
+- Hello World with Plugins
 - Observer sample module
 - Virtual Type sample module
-- Routing sample module
-- Custom Admin Page
+- Calculator using Event-Observer with CSRF

 # Roadmap